 Access in the Library

 When on campus at one of our six library locations, USask Retirees can

 - Search most licensed databases and download articles

 - Scan or photocopy in any library.
 You can add print/copier credits to your account online by: using the PAWS "My Printing" channel, or by purchasing a pre-loaded card with printing and photocopying credits from the Shop usask Health Sciences, Shop usask Bookstore, and the Shop usask vending machine on the first floor of the Murray Library near the IT Support Desk.

 - Ask for research help at service desks, by phone, email or online with our Ask Us chat

 Due to licensing agreements, the University Library is not able to provide retirees with off-campus access to most subscribed electronic databases and resources.
 Many electronic resources are accessible in the library for all walk-in patrons.
 If you are on campus, come visit us at one of our six branches and access these resources using one of the library computers.

 Support for Professional Colleges

-- Saskatchewan-licensed health care practitioners may be eligible to access the Saskatchewan Health Information Resources Partnership (SHIRP) online library.
+- Saskatchewan-licensed health care practitioners, including veterinarians and veterinary technicians, are eligible to access the Saskatchewan Health Information Resources Partnership (SHIRP) online library.
 See the SHIRP website to register for an account.

 - Professional Engineers (APEGS members): Contact the Engineering Library